mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 **Exercises:**

     #.
 Revise the loop in the ``euclid.sage`` so that only the gcd and the total number of divisions (i.e. the number of steps through the algorithm) are printed.
-Compare the speed of this version of the algorithm with the built-in SageMath function :func:`.gcd` by using both functions on large integers.
+Compare the speed of this version of the algorithm with the built-in Sage function :func:`.gcd` by using both functions on large integers.

     #.
 Write your own *Extended Euclidean Algorithm* by revising the loop in ``euclid.sage``.